WINCHESTER

 Neville not know about the unsigned

-“STEPHENS’ WORKS ON CENTRAL AMERICA” article published by John Taylor and Wilford Woodruff?
+“STEPHENS’ WORKS ON CENTRAL AMERICA” printed by John Taylor and Wilford Woodruff a year later?
 This article was published in the

 Times and Seasons on the anniversary of the unsigned “ZARAHEMLA”

-piece – exactly one year later!
+piece – exactly one year to the day!
 The anniversary article is as

 beyond the mark of scripture and promotes Stephens’ written works to the